44 Things NEVER to Do on a Cruise Ship

 Never forget your passport or birth certificate

-As a rule, Cruzely recommends having a passport, but that’s not always practical as it can be expensive and take a long time to get one.
+As a rule, Cruzely recommends having a passport, but that’s not always practical.
+It can be expensive and take a long time to get one.
 For most cruises, you can get by with a birth certificate and photo ID.
 No matter what ID you decide to use, don’t even think about forgetting it.
 In fact, go ahead and put it in your luggage right now, just in case.

 Never bring drugs on the ship